min2ha/ukwa-site/content/target/52070/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May to seek general election on 8 June

 UK Prime Minister Theresa May announced plans to call a snap general election on 8 June 2017.